-Our PCB material selection tool allows you to search and compare materials that fit your application and meet your requirements.
+Our circuit board material tool allows you to search and compare PCB materials that fit your application and meet your requirements.

 All the criteria for comparative selection are listed below: